rachelsng/Train-Travel-Demand-Modelling-in-Python/README.md

 <b>Packages used</b>: pandas, numpy, seaborn, linearmodels, statsmodels

 ## Findings
-<b> Importance of 2SLS </b>
+<b> Importance of 2SLS</b>

-Coefficient of ticket price is now an unbiased estimator following the IV2SLS which is critical for causal analysis and decision-making.Coefficient changed from -0.211 (simple OLS) to -0.342 (IV2SLS), suggesting that endogeneity problems would have caused significant errors in estimation with only Simple Linear Regression.
+Coefficient of ticket price is now an unbiased estimator following the IV2SLS which is critical for causal analysis and decision-making.
+Coefficient changed from -0.211 (simple OLS) to -0.342 (IV2SLS), suggesting that endogeneity problems would have caused significant errors in estimation with only Simple Linear Regression.

 <b> Model Discussion</b>